This article was last updated on March 19

 The Nevada Department of Employment, Training and Rehabilitation (NV DETR) administers the unemployment compensation program for the state.
 The DETR is responsible for processing unemployment compensation claims and paying out benefits.
-This includes the various new 2020 enhanced unemployment benefits that have placed a significant strain on the already antiquated DETR systems and limited resources due to the record number of claimants.
+This includes the federally funded enhanced unemployment benefits that have placed a significant strain on the already antiquated DETR systems and processing for a record number of claimants.
 Further the widespread reports of fraudulent claims has meant longer processing periods and mass rejections of valid claims.
-See below for details on the newly enhanced unemployment benefits available and how to file a claim.

 2021 Unemployment Program Extensions Under COVID Relief Bill – PUA and PEUC 11-week Extension Updates